ThatMagicToast/ThatMagicToast/README.md

 ## Get in Touch

 - **Email**: [thatmagictoast@gmail.com](mailto:thatmagictoast@gmail.com)
-  This email is exclusively for GitHub!
+  This email is only for GitHub!
 You can reach me here! ✌️

 <!---
 ThatMagicToast/ThatMagicToast is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.